 The counties also exhibit differing needs regarding populations and access to resources.
 There is a considerable disparity between the lowest median household income counties (Mendocino at \$61,335) to the highest median household income counties (Santa Clara at \$153,792) and a similarly large difference for housing values and gross rent.
-The following section shows that many of the impacted counties rank among the top 80th percentile of vulnerability in the United States (Alameda, Merced, Monterey, Santa Barbara and Santa Cruz), while others fall into the lowest quartile of vulnerability in the country (Calaveras, Contra Costa, and Ventura).
-Some counties, like Merced and San Joaquin, have special challenges like a large, limited English proficiency population, or may have particularly large, unhoused populations.
+The following section shows that many of the impacted counties rank among the top 80 percentile of vulnerability in the United States (Alameda, Merced, Monterey, Santa Barbara and Santa Cruz), while others fall into the lowest quartile of vulnerability in the country (Calaveras, Contra Costa, and Ventura).